wodx521/keepasshttp-connector/documentation/KeePassHttp-Connector.md

 ### 3.3 Detection of credential fields

-1. After the page was loaded chromeIPass starts to search for all __visible__ input fields.
+1. After the page was loaded KeePassHTTP-Connector starts to search for all __visible__ input fields.
 2. For every found input field of the type _password_ it checks whether the previous input field is a normal textfield.
 	- if there is no previous field or the previous field is a password field --> don't add this fields as a detected username + password field combination.
 	- if the previous field is a textfield --> add both fields as combination of username + password field.